openconfig/reference/rpc/gnmi/gnmi-specification.md

 #### 3.5.2.3 Sending Telemetry Updates

 When an update for a subscribed telemetry path is to be sent, a `SubscribeResponse` message is sent from the target to the client, on the channel associated with the subscription.
 The `update` field of the message contains a `Notification` message as per the description in [Section 2.1](#21-reusable-notification-message-format).
-The `timestamp` field of the `Notification` message MUST be set to the time at which the value of the path that is being updated was collected.
+The `timestamp` field of the `Notification` message MUST be set to the time at which the value of the path that is being updated was collected from the underlying data source, or the event being reported on (in the case of `ON_CHANGE` occurred).

 Where a leaf node's value has changed, or a new node has been created, an `Update` message specifying the path and value for the updated data item MUST be appended to the `update` field of the message.

 Where a node within the subscribed paths has been removed, the `delete` field of the `Notification` message MUST have the path of the node that has been removed appended to it.

+To replace the contents of an entire node within the tree, the target populates the `delete` field with the path of the node being removed, along with the new contents within the `update` field.

 When the target has transmitted the initial updates for all paths specified within the subscription, a `SubscribeResponse` message with the `sync_response` field set to `true` MUST be transmitted to the client to indicate that the initial transmission of updates has concluded.
 This provides an indication to the client that all of the existing data for the subscription has been sent at least once.
 For `STREAM` subscriptions, such messages are not required for subsequent updates.
 For `POLL` subscriptions, after each set of updates for  individual poll request, a `SubscribeResponse` message with the `sync_response` field set to `true` MUST be generated.